 Children sometimes misbehave because they want attention.
-They may be seeking someone in their family to react or show them any concern.
-It can feel like no one notices, and children might do this when it feels that way.
-Children also have a tough time understanding why we get frustrated with behaviours–they know if that it seems to get a reaction.
+They may be seeking someone in their family to react to or show them any concern.
+It can feel like no one is noticing, and children might do this when it feels that way.
+Children also have a tough time understanding why we get frustrated with certain behaviors—they know if it seems to get a reaction.

 They’re Imitating Someone

-Just as adults can mimic the behaviours of others, so too can children.
-For example, they might be trying to get attention by misbehaving, modelling after people they see on television and movies who always get what they want just because their parents enjoy spoiling them rotten.
+Just as adults can mimic the behaviors of others, so too can children.
+For example, they might be trying to get attention by misbehaving, or modelling after people they see on television and in movies who always get what they want just because their parents enjoy spoiling them rotten.

 Remember that children are not born with predetermined personalities.
-They learn how they will behave from interacting with the people around them and observing others’ behaviours.
+They learn how they will behave by interacting with the people around them and observing others’ behaviors.
 If you need your child to be obedient, they must see parents obeying authority figures such as their grandparents and every other elder.